DarkLord017/DarkLord017/README.md

 ---

 ## Recent Work
+**Nethermind** - Ethereum Core Developer & DevOps Intern Worked on fixing bugs & parity issues in the Nethermind client , added features like block overrides , fork overrides , added streaming etc.
+Refactored erigon's black box rpc-testing tool to work with full nodes instead of archive node with almost complete coverage also built workflows to run compare different clients as per the test suite.
+In Devops worked with ArgoCd , prometheus Operators , grafana , terraform , etc. fixed a loot of issues and learnt a loooot of thingss

 **Anthias Labs** — DeFi & AWS Engineering Intern
 Built routing logic for Uniswap V2, V3, Kittenswap, and Hyperswap.
 Delivered optimized swap routes under 2 seconds using custom indexers and DynamoDB-backed state storage.